How To Check Ring Size At Home

 3. How do I measure ring size in cm?

-Wrap a string or paper strip around the base of your finger, mark the overlap, and measure with a cm ruler.
-Multiply by 10 to get millimetres, then match against the chart.
-A 5.0 cm finger circumference is roughly Indian size 10.
+Wrap a string or thin paper strip around the base of your finger, mark where it overlaps, and measure the length with a cm ruler.
+Multiply by 10 to convert to millimetres, then match the number against the US ring size chart.
+For example, a reading of 5.19 cm equals 51.9 mm, which is a US size 6.
+A reading of 5.44 cm equals 54.4 mm, which corresponds to a US size 7.

 4. Can I check the ring size online accurately?